FACT-Finder-Web-Components/documentation/markdown/3.0/en/ff-navigation.md

 </ff-navigation>
 ```

-You need to define least one `ff-navigation-item`.
+You need to define at least one `ff-navigation-item`.
 The `ff-navigation-item` is used as a template for all the elements of the Navigation.
 We use the term 'elements' to describe a single navigation category in a tree-like structure.

 In scope of `ff-navigation-item` you have access to the navigation element's values, such as `name` and `recordCount`.
 We define a `div` for the item template in which you define how each element of the navigation should be displayed.
 You can add a css class on this element: